 The carillon is played by hand from a clavier or keyboard, with 61 large keys (called "batons") for the hands as well as 25 pedals for the feet, in a small room just below the bell chamber.

-The world-class carillon housed in Century Tower was purchased for approximately $200,000 with funds accumulated from student fees over several generations of students.
+The world-class carillon housed in Century Tower was purchased with funds accumulated from student fees over several generations of students.
 The funds were earmarked by the Board of Regents and the Legislature for campus improvements in the performing arts.
 The carillon purchase was endorsed unanimously by the Student Senate in 1976.

 The original 49 bells housed on the top floor of the tower were cast in 1978 by the firm of Koninklijke Eijsbouts (Royal Dutch Bell Foundry) of Asten, The Netherlands.
 The bronze bells were tuned at the foundry by carefully shaving metal from the interior of the bells and will never need re-tuning.
 The bells are hung individually from stainless steel bolts on a massive steel frame, with the largest nearest the top of the chamber.
 The original instrument weighed 57,760 pounds.